18 Exercises That Show You Exactly What Muscles You Are Stretching

 17. Child Pose

-Muscles highlighted: Latissimus Dorsi.
+Muscles targeted: Latissimus Dorsi.

 Get down on all fours and slowly move your hips backward, trying to touch the floor with your forehead.